- BS, Occupational Therapy – University of North Dakota, Grand Forks

-Popinga has been an occupational therapist for more than 20 years.
-She joined CTCA in Newnan, Georgia, in July 2013.
+Popinga has been an occupational therapist for more than 20 years and is a certified lymphedema therapist.
+She joined CTCA Atlanta in Newnan, Georgia, in July 2013.

 Popinga worked in North Dakota, where she grew up, and Minnesota before coming to CTCA.
 She has provided occupational therapy in a variety of settings, including the VA Medical Center in Fargo; the public school system in Moorhead, Minnesota; an adult/child psychiatric facility in Fargo; and skilled nursing facilities in North Dakota and Minnesota.